Memory Recall Training System

 - Logic:

-- Correct input: trigger Reaction Time Measurer and continue game.
+- Correct input: trigger Reaction Time Measurer to save reaction time and continue game.

-- Incorrect input: end game and trigger Scoring System.
+- Incorrect input: end game and trigger Scoring System to save score.

 8. Reaction Time Measurer